 My 10 Favourite Uses for Baby Wipes For Travelling

 - Baby wipes are great for obvious uses like cleaning dirty, sticky fingers (whether your kids’ or your own).
 Bonus if you got your fingers sticky eating barbecue ribs on a picnic in July.

 - Did you miss the Calculated Traveller tip about bleach wipes?
 Baby wipes are better than nothing…

-- Freshening up after a long flight.
+- Use baby wipes for a quick wipe down to freshen up after a long flight.

-I find those hard plastic cases that you can refill to be an annoyance when travelling as they aren’t compact, are heavier than the resealable packs and they don’t stay sealed, and the baby wipes dry up.
-I like to buy a larger tub of wipes and put some in a resealable zip lock bag….
+I find those hard plastic baby wipes travel cases that you can refill as an annoyance when travelling.
+They aren’t compact, are heavier than the resealable travel packages, they don’t stay sealed, and the baby wipes dry up.
+Instead, I like to buy a larger tub of Cottonelle travel wipes and put some in a resealable zip-lock bag.

 Using baby wipes is also great for those with sensitive skin!
 Whether you’re using one to remove makeup, wipe over a steering wheel, or just as a quick fix, you needn’t worry about your hands or skin reacting poorly to the ingredients since they are formulated for newborn baby skin.

 You can also find that baby wipes can clean more than just your skin.
 When travelling, you may find that you’ve accidentally packed a dark shirt with deodorant marks.
 Never fear; baby wipes can be used as a stain remover (they’ve even been used to remove hair dye stains)!
 Just a quick clean, and you should be ready to go.
 The same goes for leather shoes.
 While I wouldn’t recommend using baby wipes to clean your leather shoes all the time, if you’re travelling and got your shoes dirty by accident, baby wipes clean in a pinch.

 Can you fly with baby wipes and take wet wipes on a plane?